 For efficient productivity, Melissa Picheny, owner of declutter + design, recommends "(doing) the easiest task first in order to get it done and out of the way; so making quick calls, checking on or paying bills, filling out the calendar with appointments can be first.
 Categorize by the task that takes the least amount of time."

-If time does manage to slip through your fingers, Amy Tokos, president-elect of the National Association of Productivity & Organizing Professionals, recommends keeping a notebook on hand so you can add to-dos to your planner at a later time.
-"Because you have more distractions at home, you will think you have time to do everything," Tokos told TODAY.
+If time does manage to slip through your fingers, Amy Tokos, president of the National Association of Productivity & Organizing Professionals, recommends keeping a notebook on hand so you can add to-dos to your planner at a later time.
+"Because you have more distractions at home, you will think you have time to do everything," Tokos said.
 "Instead of stopping what you're doing, always have a 'landing pad.'
 Use this notepad on your desk to capture the distractions to handle later.
 Then you won't forget and can stay on your work tasks."

 If you're ready to put your ideas, tasks and goals on paper, read on for some of the best hourly planners to help keep you organized.